The research

 The HomeFiles thesis

-Most homeowners want to maintain their home.
+Most homeowners want to run their home like the investment it is.
 They just don't have a system.
-We give you one: every appliance, every system, every finish — with a schedule, reminders, and the info you need when something goes wrong.
+We give you one: every appliance, every system, every finish, every dollar — with a schedule, a live financial picture, a Renovation Planning studio, and a sale-ready record.
+That's the operating system for your home.

 Your home is too valuable to manage from memory.

-Free to use.
+Free to use — not a trial.
 Add one home or many.
-Cancel anytime.

 Start free →